steve3535/gitlab-university/day-4/1-kubernetes-fundamentals.md

 Expected output should show the cluster running at `https://k3s.thelinuxlabs.com:9443`

-### 3. Understanding Your Access

-As a student, you have been granted access to:
-- View resources in your assigned namespace
-- Create and manage pods, deployments, and services
-- View cluster-wide resources (nodes, namespaces)

-You do not have permissions to:
-- Create or modify cluster-wide resources
-- Access other students' namespaces
-- Modify system namespaces

 ## Let's Begin!

 Now that you have access to the cluster, let's start exploring Kubernetes fundamentals...

 ## Hands-on Lab: Deploying Your First Application to Kubernetes

-Let's get practical by deploying a simple web application to our K3s cluster.
+Let's get practical by deploying a simple web application to our cluster.

-### Prerequisites
-- Access to a Kubernetes cluster (cluster is setup at `https://k3s.thelinuxlabs.com:9443`)
-- `kubectl` installed and configured to access the cluster

 ### Step 1: Verify Cluster Access